 - a.
 Client data may be used or disclosed for HMIS system administration, technical support, program compliance, analytical use, and other purposes as outlined in the Privacy Notice or required by state or federal law.
 Client consent is not required for these uses and disclosures.
 Uses involve sharing parts of client information with persons within an organizationa Participating Agency.
-Disclosures involve sharing parts of client information with persons or organizations outside an organizationa Participating Agency. - b.
+Disclosures involve sharing parts of client information gamized for the persons or organizations outside an organizationa Participating Agency. - b.
 Participating Agencies may use data contained in the systemOC HMIS to support the delivery of services to clients experiencing homelessness in Orange County.
-Organizations-Participating Agencies may use or disclose client information for administrative functions, technical support, and management purposes.
-Participating Organizations-Agencies may also use client information for internal analysis, such as analyzing client outcomes to evaluate programs. - c.
-The HMIS Vendor and any <a href="https://authorized-subcontractor-authorized-by-the-HMIS Lead Agency-shall-not-use-or-disclose-data-stored-in-the-OC HMIS without expressed written permission from the HMIS Lead Agency in order to enforce information security protocols.
+Organizations Participating Agencies may use or disclose client information for administrative functions, technical support, and management purposes.
+Participating Organizations Agencies may also use client information for internal analysis, such as analyzing client outcomes to evaluate programs. - c.
+The HMIS V+endor and any authorized-subcontractor authorized by the HMIS Lead Agency shall not use or disclose data stored in the OC HMIS without expressed written permissionfrom the HMIS Lead Agency in order to enforce information security protocols.
 If granted permission, the data will only be used in the context of interpreting data for research and system troubleshooting purposes.
-The Service and License Agreement signed hmis.com/individually-by-each Continuum-the-HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the HMIS Lead Agency on behalf of the CoC and the Lead Agency on behalf of the CoC and the Lead Agency on behalf of the CoC and the Lead Agency on behalf of the CoC and the
+The Service and License Agreement signed individually by each Continuumthe HMIS Lead Agency on behalf of the CoC and the HMIS vendor contains language that prohibits access to the data stored in the software except under the conditions noted above.